Telephone: (415) 863-0814 x 106

 STEPHANIE M. WEI

 Stephanie M. Wei is Managing Director of Investor Solutions at Wells Fargo Securities in San Francisco.
 Prior to working at Wells Fargo, she worked at the Federal Reserve Bank of New York and served as an intern for the US Department of State at the US Embassy in China.
-She is on the advisory board for StartUp Art Fair, an independently produced contemporary art fair for unrepresented artists.
-She is also a member of the Financial Women’s Association, the CFA Society of San Francisco, and Spark SF, a philanthropic network of young professionals who invest to improve the lives of women around the world.
+She is also a member of the Financial Women’s Association and the CFA Society of San Francisco.
 Stephanie earned a master’s degree from the Fletcher School of Law and Diplomacy from Tufts University and her bachelor’s degree from UC Berkeley with high honors.
 She is a member of Phi Beta Kappa.
 Stephanie is a former member of several bay area music groups including the San Francisco Youth Orchestra, the Marin Youth Orchestra and the UC Berkeley Symphony.

 Christopher Au is Director of Business Development at AOL, where he leads strategic partnerships for its media brands including TechCrunch, Engadget, Autoblog, Moviefone and Alpha (an experimental products group).
 In this role, Chris has negotiated content distribution deals and managed AOL’s partnerships with companies including Microsoft, Samsung, Sony and HTC.
 Chris’ diverse background in digital media and entertainment includes strategy, business development and marketing roles with Yahoo!, iVillage and Fox Sports Net, where he won a 2009 Emmy Award as a producer.
 Earlier in his career, Chris worked in film programming at the Center for Asian American Media.
 Chris earned a BA from Yale University and an MBA from New York University’s Stern School of Business.
 He lives in the San Francisco Bay Area with his wife and 2 kids.